This Thunderbird add-on searches address book(s) for pairs of matching contact entries.

 - convert texts by transcribing umlauts and ligatures, and

-- if configured, replace in phone numbers the national trunk prefix (such as '0')
+- if configured, replace in phone numbers the international call prefix (such as '00') by '+'

-- Simplification, which strips less relevant information from texts:
+- Simplification, which strips less relevant information from texts by removing accents and punctuation.

 Note that the value adaptations mentioned above are computed only for the comparison, i.e., they do not change the actual card fields.

-If automatic removal is chosen, only cards preferred for deletion (which implies equivalent or less information than some other card; for details see below) are removed.
+If automatic removal is chosen, only cards are removed that match some other card and have equivalent or less information than the other card and are preferred for deletion; for details see below.

 Equivalence of information

-A card is considered to have equivalent or less information than another if for each non-ignored field:
+A card is considered to have equivalent or less information than another card if for each field:

 For the above field-wise comparison, the email addresses of a card are treated as a set,